 To import, we right-click on the Import Test folder and select Import Export Tools NG to see its sub-options.

-You see three options for importing: Import mbox file, Import messages, and Import all messages from directory.
+You see three options for importing: Import mbox file, Import messages, and Import all messages from a directory.

 Choose this option if you want to import one or more mbox files.
 This shows the following dialog.